skorks/nesty/README.md

 # Nesty

-Nested exception support for Ruby.

-Now, when you rescue an error and raise your own, you don't have to lose track of what actually occured, you can keep/nest the old error in your own and the stacktrace will reflect the cause of the original error.
+Now, when you rescue an error and then re-raise your own, you don't have to lose track of what actually occured, you can keep/nest the old error in your own and the stacktrace will reflect the cause of the original error.

 ## Why Use It?